All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Cryptography and data security.

-A simple Ruby example for demonstrating the idea of a complete search (on the example of subsets):
+A simple Ruby example to demonstrate the idea of brute force (using subsets):

-# NP-hard problem: finding a subset with the desired sum
+# NP-complete problem: finding a subset with the desired sum

 numbers = [3, 7, 9, 11, 15]